Henry P. Coburn Public School No. 66

-Henry P. Coburn Public School No. 66 is a historic elementary school building located at Indianapolis, Marion County, Indiana.
+Henry P. Coburn Public School No. 66 is a historic elementary school building located at Indianapolis, Indiana.
 It was built in 1915, and is a two-story, rectangular, Mediterranean Revival style brown brick building on a raised basement.
 It has limestone coping and buff terra cotta trim.
 An addition was constructed in 1929.

 It was added to the National Register of Historic Places in 1986.